rust-console/gba/book/src/ch01/hello2.md

 Exact same program that we started with, but much easier to read.

-Of course, in the full `gba` crate that this book is a part of we have these and other elements all labeled and sorted out for you.
+Of course, in the full `gba` crate that this book is a part of we have these and other elements all labeled and sorted out for you (not identically, but similarly).
 Still, for educational purposes it's often best to do it yourself at least once.